crowdcode-de/docker-grails-cli/README.md

 ## How to use this image

-You can run grails interactive mode as follows:
+Go to your grails application folder and start the grails interactive mode as follows:

 ```
 docker run -it --rm -v "$(pwd)":/workspace crowdcode/grails:2.1.1-openjdk6 grails